January 12, 2022

 - The Longest Student Health Center continues to offer free COVID-19 testing for students.
 Call 662-325-2055 to schedule a test.
 Test results are usually returned the following day.

 - Contact tracing is being conducted by the Health Center when a positive case is identified.
 If you are deemed a close contact during this process, you will be notified by the Health Center.
-If you are identified as a close contact, being fully vaccinated means you will not need to quarantine or be tested if you remain symptom-free.

 Isolation and Quarantine